szaimen/Nextcloud-NAS-Guide/README.md

 **Now, the drive should be ready.**

 **BTW**: You could run this script a second time now to format, encrypt and mount a second drive, if you want to use more than one external data SSD/HDD.
+(The two backup HDDs will get configured below.)
 </details>

 ### How to access the encrypted external data SSD/HDD on any PC?
-Next, you should open the encrypted drive on a different PC to be able to copy files or create the sensible folder structure.
+Next, you should open the encrypted external data SSD/HDD on a different PC to be able to copy files or create the sensible folder structure.
 <details><summary>Click here to expand</summary>

 1. **Power off** your server by pressing the `power button`